Wednesday, July 1, 2015

 Coal Mine # 5

-We loaded into the tour bus and was taken to the former home of Loretta Lynn(The Anderson Plantation Home).
+We boarded the tour bus and were taken to the former home of Loretta Lynn (The Anderson Plantation Home).

-We saw her bedroom, and the room with her family pictures, we were not taken upstairs.
+We saw her bedroom, and the room with her family pictures; we were not taken upstairs.

-The house is said to be haunted by the former owners the Anderson Family.
+The house is said to be haunted by the former owners, the Anderson Family.

 Standing on Loretta Lynn's Ranch Porch